 Dr. Miri Lavi-Neeman

-Miri Lavi-Neeman was born in Jerusalem, Israel.
-Between 2003 and summer 2015 she lived in Berkeley, California, teaching and pursuing her Ph.D at the department of Geography at UC Berkeley.
-In 2013, she received the Israel Institute postdoctoral fellowship and joined the Berkeley Institute for Jewish Law and Israeli Law Economy and Society at UC Berkeley as their research director.
-Prior to Berkeley, Miri studied history and philosophy of education at Tel Aviv University and worked on comprehensive school reforms at the Branco Weiss Institute in Jerusalem and at the Heschel Center for Environmental Learning and Leadership .
-She was also the founding editor of Israel’s first journal for social environmental education, Hakadur Beyadenu.
+Dr. Miri Lavi-Neeman was born in Jerusalem, Israel.
+Between 2003 and 2016 she lived in Berkeley, California, teaching and pursuing her Ph.D at the Department of Geography at UC Berkeley.
+In 2014 she received the Israel Institute postdoctoral fellowship, and joined the Berkeley Institute for Jewish Law and Israeli Law Economy and Society as their research director.
+Prior to her time in the US, Dr. Lavi-Neeman studied History and Philosophy at Tel Aviv University, and worked on comprehensive school reforms at the Branco Weiss Institute in Jerusalem and at the Heschel Center for Environmental Learning and Leadership.
+She was also the founding editor of Israel’s first journal for social environmental education, Hakadur Beyadenu (The Ball is in our Hands).